 - Motor cortex stimulation for treatment of neuropathic facial pain

-- Trigeminal neuralgia in young adults
+- Trigeminal neuralgia diagnostic study

 - Hemifacial spasm: Quality of life after microvascular decompression

 - Destructive procedures for the treatment of non-malignant pain

 - Stent assisted embolization of anterior communicating artery aneurysms

 We are committed to finding new ways to prevent and treat people with neurological disease.